icefallgames/SCICompanion/SCICompanion/Docs/source/sci_compiler.rst

  The SCI Compiler
 ==========================

-New with |scicomp| version 3, the compiler supports a syntax that is nearly identical to the original script that was used by Sierra.
+New with |scicomp| version 3, the compiler supports a syntax (which we'll call *Sierra Script*) that is nearly identical to the original script that was used by Sierra.

 SCI is an object-oriented language with message passing semantics (like Objective-C or SmallTalk).
-Syntactically, it also looks a lot like LISP (due to the plethora of parentheses).
+Syntactically, it looks a lot like LISP (due to the plethora of parentheses).

 One difference that will be programmers familiar with C++, C# or java, is that expressions use Prefix notation instead of Infix notation.